tonysbabu/pwa/README.md

 # pwa
 A pwa application to create and view users

-## Steps to run
+## Steps to run:
-1.npm install
+    - npm install
-1.npm start
+    - npm start